weka/export/README.md

-# Weka Metrics Exporter
+# WEKA Metrics Exporter

-A Prometheus Metrics exporter for WekaFS.
-Gathers metrics and statistics from Weka Clusters and exposes a metrics endpoint for Prometheus to scrape.
+A Prometheus Metrics exporter for WEKA.
+Gathers metrics and statistics from WEKA Clusters and exposes a metrics endpoint for Prometheus to scrape.

-Full Weka documentation is on http://docs.weka.io
+Full WEKA documentation is on http://docs.weka.io

+Version 1.7.1
+Removed support for clusters < v4.0.0 to improve reliability and performance.

+Version 1.6.11
+1.6.x is now a divergent branch that supports WEKA clusters < 4.0.0 (ie: 3.x clusters).
+Use the 1.7.x and above for clusters >= v4.0.0
+Older clusters do not support `obs_capacity` API call, which causes a failure.
+Corrected to ignore the error.
+Error was introduced in v1.6.10

 Version 1.3.0:
 Added additional scaling properties.
 These are controlled with the `max_procs:` and  `max_threads_per_proc:` parameters in the `exporter:` section of the config file.
 Up to max_procs subprocesses will be spawned to help scale api load, each with up to max_threads_per_proc threads.
 The defaults should work for most clusters, as it will only spawn 1 process for each max_threads_per_proc hosts in the cluster.
 For example, if you have 80 weka servers and 200 clients, and max_threads_per_proc is the default 100, it would spawn 3 processes (280 total hosts / 100 threads, rounded up).
 One can increase the number of processes used (up to max_procs) by lowering max_threads_per_proc.
 For example, the same 280 total hosts with max_threads_per_proc=50 would spawn 6 processes (280 total hosts / 50 threads, rounded up).